Subscribe to receive Testudo's guide to art collecting

 • Our closed ecosystem enhances security at every step.
 Works only enter directly from the artist.
 Every time an artwork resells on Testudo, it returns to our facility for inspection and verification.

-Co-Founders: Kirby Voigtman & John Dennehy.
-Kirby & John met at the University of Michigan in 2013 and married in 2021.
+Kirby Voigtman & John Dennehy met at the University of Michigan in 2013 and married in 2021.
 After moving to New York, Kirby worked on Wall Street at RBC Capital Markets as a credit trader and analyst.
 John honed his eye for e-commerce and merchandising as a manager at Bespoke Post, a men’s subscription box startup.
-Drawing on their careers in finance and e-commerce—and their experiences as devoted collectors of emerging art (especially ceramics and works by queer artists)—John & Kirby founded Testudo in 2021 with the mission to establish a more equitable and accessible art market.
+Drawing on their careers in finance and e-commerce—and their experiences as devoted collectors of emerging art (especially ceramics and works by queer artists), Kirby & John founded Testudo in 2021 with the mission to establish a more equitable and accessible art market.

 Continue Reading